-Shashi Kant Yadav is an environmental law researcher who studies the application of the precautionary principle on unconventional natural gas extraction processes.
-His research focuses on how differences in multilevel regulatory frameworks (namely: the EU, India, the US, and Australia) impact the application of the precautionary principle through the case study of hydraulic fracturing (fracking).
-Shashi is currently a doctoral researcher at the University of Surrey and is associated with Surrey Centre for International and Environmental Law.
-His research is funded by the Faculty of Arts and Social Science at the University of Surrey.
-Before this, he was a visiting researcher with the Centre for Energy, Petroleum & Mineral Law and Policy (CEPMLP) - University of Dundee, Scotland.
-He completed his LLM (with distinction) from Central European University (CEU), Austria.
+My PhD research is funded by the Faculty of Arts and Social Science at the University of Surrey.
+Before this, I was a visiting researcher with the Centre for Energy, Petroleum & Mineral Law and Policy (CEPMLP) at the University of Dundee, Scotland.
+I have completed my LLM (with distinction) from Central European University (CEU), Austria.
 CEU fully funded his research-based LLM.
-Shashi’s academic publications use comparative legal methods to study transitional energy laws.

 Thesis: Comparative Dimensions of ‘Water’ As “Shared Competence” In Cooperative Federalist Structures of the US, India, And Australia: A Case Study of Regulating Fracking-Specific Water Risks

 Affiliations and memberships